terraware/terraware-server/src/main/kotlin/com/terraformation/backend/documentproducer/SCHEMA.md

 Terminology:

 * Variable: Describes a piece of information we need to know about a project.
-* Variable manifest: A list of all the variables for a particular methodology.
+* Variable manifest: A list of all the variables for a particular document template.
 * Variable value: The user-supplied (or calculated) value of a particular variable in a particular document.

 `variable_manifests` contains metadata about variable manifests.
-The manifest with the highest ID for a given methodology is considered the current manifest for that methodology.
+The manifest with the highest ID for a given document template is considered the current manifest for that document template.

 `variables` contains basic structural information about variables, including how a variable relates to other variables.
 Inter-variable relationships are described below.